MicrosoftDocs/power-platform/power-virtual-agents/authoring-first-bot.md

 ### Insufficient permissions for the selected environment

-In this case, you see this error: “You do not have permissions to any environments.
-Please get access from an administrator.”
+In this case, you see this error: "You do not have permissions to any environments.
+Please get access from an administrator."

-You will need to create a new environment (read article on [working with environments](environments-first-run-experience.md).
+You will need to [create a new environment](environments-first-run-experience.md).
 Use that environment to create your bot.

 ### The environment I created does not show up in the drop-down menu of Virtual Agent

 Your environment might not show up in the drop-down menu due to one of the following:
  - The environment doesn't have a database created.
-To resolve this, go to [admin.powerplatform.com](https://admin.powerplatform.com) to create a database in your environment.
+To resolve this, go to [admin.powerplatform.com](https://admin.powerplatform.com) to [create a database in your environment](environments-first-run-experience#create-an-environment).
  - The environment is created in an unsupported region.
-Learn more about [supported data locations](https://go.microsoft.com/fwlink/?linkid=2106441).
+Learn more about [supported data locations](data-location.md).